nikfrank/israel-vote-puppeteer/README.md

 loadVotes();
 ```

-your absolute Chrome path might be different though
+your absolute Chrome path might be different though - this is for mac

 `node .`